cs3157/canvas-wrangler/README.md

     python canvas-wrangler.py <course id> <assignment id> <grades spreadsheet>

+*The assignment must be puslished before grades and comments can be uploaded.*

 To run Canvas Wrangler without submitting to Canvas, for testing, use the `-n` flag.
 The program will print out information about the arguments and the data it was going to post, then quit before submitting to Canvas.

 For additional information about usage of flags, run `python canvas-wrangler.py --help`